equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 So two natural bounded contexts may be:

 * `classroom` bounded context
-  * creation of lesson
-  * adding students to the lesson
+  * creation of lesson and adding students to the lesson
   * students receiving email notifications when they are invited to lesson
   * students uploading their work files
   * teachers receiving email notifications when they new work is uploaded to  lesson